 From time to time, the Organization will partner with charitable organizations in other countries that have similar missions to the Organization's mission.
 While the Organization does not control any of the foreign organizations, there is one organization, Global Heritage Fund U.K., which has one Board Member who is also on the Organization's Board of Directors.
-In 2012 and 2011, the Organization paid a contractor to perform start-up activities for Global Heritage Fund U.K. of approximately \$83,000 and \$75,000, respectively.
-Additionally, the Organization made a charitable contribution of \$25,000 to Global Heritage Fund U.K. in 2011.
-There were no such contributions made in 2012.
+In 2013, the Organization paid contractors to perform start-up activities for Global Heritage Fund U. K. of approximately \$94,000 (\$83,000 in 2012).